Dissolution of the monasteries: Religion

 Even while it had been stated that King's increased riches would make it possible to build or better fund religious, philanthropic, and educational institutions, only around 15% of the monastic money was used this way.
 This included refounding eight out of nine previous monastic cathedrals (Coventry being the exception), as well as six completely new bishoprics (Bristol, Chester, Gloucester, Oxford, Peterborough, Westminster) with their associated cathedrals, chapters, choirs, and grammar schools; refounding monastic institutions at Brecon, Thornton, and Burton on Trent as secular colleges; endowing five Regius Professorships at the universities of Oxford and Cambridge; the endowment of the colleges of Trinity College, Cambridge, and Christ Church, Oxford; and the maritime charity of Trinity House.
 Thomas Cranmer objected to the provision of the new cathedrals with complete chapters of prebendaries at high stipends, but against pressure to ensure that well-paid posts would continue, his protests had no effect.
 On the other hand, Cranmer ensured that the new grammar schools attached both to 'New Foundation' and 'Old Foundation' cathedrals should be well funded, and accessible to boys from all walks of life.
 The Court of Augmentations retained around a third of the overall monastic income since it was necessary to continue making pension payments to former monks and nuns.
-Just over half of the remaining property was left to be offered for sale at market prices (Henry gave away very little property to favored staff, and what he did give away tended to return to the Crown after its beneficiaries fell out of favor and were charged with treason).
+Just over half of the remaining property was left to be offered for sale at market prices (Henry gave away very little property to favoured staff, and what he did give away tended to return to the Crown after its beneficiaries fell out of favour and were charged with treason).
 The English and Welsh dissolutions produced a comparatively small amount of new educational endowments compared to the violent closure of monasteries elsewhere in Protestant Europe, but the treatment of former monks and nuns was more benevolent, and there was no analogue to the mechanisms established in England to maintain pension payments over successive decades.

 Politics

 The dissolution and destruction of the monasteries and shrines was very unpopular in many areas.
-In the north of England, centering on Yorkshire and Lincolnshire, the suppression led to a popular rising, the Pilgrimage of Grace, that threatened the Crown for some weeks.
+In the north of England, centring on Yorkshire and Lincolnshire, the suppression led to a popular rising, the Pilgrimage of Grace, that threatened the Crown for some weeks.
 In 1536, there were major, popular uprisings in Lincolnshire and Yorkshire and a further rising in Norfolk the following year.
 James Clark claims in The Dissolution of the Monasteries:

 The Lincolnshire rising lasted less than a week but before its end their cause was carried across the county's northern border.
 Now, there were copycat musterings passing up through Yorkshire as far as Northumberland, and to the west as far as the gateway into Wales.

-There were rumors that the King would tax livestock and calves in addition to stripping parish churches.
+There were rumours that the King would tax livestock and calves in addition to stripping parish churches.
 The rebels demanded that Cromwell be removed and that the monasteries remain untouched.
 Henry used promises to calm the unrest before swiftly beheading some of the leaders.